-Our involvement with Allen Parkway Village began when the residents' proposal to redevelop their community won favor with Henry Cisneros, Secretary of Housing and Urban Development.
-On the merit of that proposal the secretary nominally awarded the residents a planning grant and the status of "equal partner" with HUD and the Housing Authority of the City of Houston in the development of their Community Campus Concept, a visionary plan of preservation and rehabilitation which corresponded with the forward-looking rhetoric of the new federal programs.
-In this plan they formulated nine principles which have come to be known as the "stakes in the ground," and which shape the policy whereby Allen Parkway Village would establish a new model for transitional public housing.
-They provide for the development of on site social, educational and health care programs, medical services, developmental child care, job training, skills development and self-management.
-They establish a preliminary framework for the redevelopment of the complex that would ensure its viability, requiring preservation of a maximum number of buildings, planning before any demolition could occur, and full participation of the residents in the process.
-Within a socio-economically, generationally, and ethnically diverse setting, mentoring programs would emphasize the primacy and personal and development of each member of the community.
-The architect selected by the Resident Council would work with the residents and service providers to integrate and give form to the new programs introduced by the Campus Plan, and to rehabilitate the existing buildings within the parameters established by local codes and the Texas Historical Commission.
+Our involvement with Allen Parkway Village began when the residents' proposal for their community redevelopment won favor with Secretary of Housing and Urban Development, Henry Cisneros.
+On the merit of that proposal the secretary nominally awarded the residents a substantial planning grant and the status of "equal partner" with HUD and the Housing Authority of the City of Houston in the development of their Community Campus Concept, a visionary plan of rehabilitation proposed by the residents and their consultants, which corresponded with the forward-looking agenda of the new federal programs.
+In this plan they formulated nine principles which provide for the development of on site social, educational and health care programs, medical services, developmental child care, job training, skills development and selfmanagement within a socioeconomically, generationally, and ethnically diverse community.